What Is a Cartogram?

 GIS typically focuses on drawing spatial features with accuracy.
 However, the cartogram does the opposite!

 Cartogram types of maps distort reality to convey information.
 They resize and exaggerate any variable on an attribute value.

 Pretty neat, don’t you think?

 1. The Density-Equalizing Cartogram

 Density-equalizing (contiguous) cartograms are your traditional cartograms.
 In density-equalizing cartograms, map features bulge out a specific variable.
 Even though it distorts each feature, it remains connected during its creation.

 For example, this density-equalizing cartogram exaggerates the population for area.
 In QGIS, you can use the QGIS Cartogram Plugin for this style of cartogram.

 As you can see, it’s easy to get information at only a glance.
 Which states stick out like a sore thumb in this population map?
-Instantly, you can see that a high proportion of population live in California and New York.
+Instantly, you can see that a high proportion of the population lives in California and New York.
 While states like Montana and North Dakota are dwarfed to bite-size proportions.

 As objects shrink and grow in density-equalizing cartograms, cartographers have to consider resizing polygons appropriately while maintaining their true geometry.

 2. The Non-Contiguous Cartogram

 Features in non-contiguous cartograms don’t have to stay connected.
 Objects can freely move from adjacent polygons and be resized appropriately.
-Because of this free movement, shape remains in tact for non-contiguous cartograms.
-For example, this map of the United States exaggerates population.
+Because of this free movement, the shape remains intact for non-contiguous cartograms.
+For example, this map of the United States exaggerates the population.

-Again, it distorts the geometry and features in the map to convey information about population.
-For example, the state of California has grown significantly because of their large population.
+Again, it distorts the geometry and features in the map to convey information about the population.
+For example, the state of California has grown significantly because of its large population.

 The main difference between density-equalizing cartograms is that it moves each feature’s centroid to avoid overlaps.
 Although overlaps sometimes exist in non-contiguous cartograms, they can be more difficult to differentiate between resized polygons.

 3. The Dorling Cartogram

-The Dorling Cartogram (named after professor Danny Dorling) uses shapes like circles and rectangles to depict area.
+The Dorling Cartogram (named after professor Danny Dorling) uses shapes like circles and rectangles to depict the area.
 These types of cartograms make it easy to recognize patterns.
 In the example below, we used GeoDa software to generate the Dorling cartogram.